MasterKale/SimpleWebAuthn/packages/browser/README.md

 ### ES5

 The `ES5` version can also be used in both TypeScript and JavaScript codebases.
-However, you will need to ensure that your bundler pulls in the ES5 version of the library when building your application.
+However, you will need to ensure that your bundler pulls in the ES5 version of the library when building your application!

-You will also need to ensure that the `tslib` dependency gets pulled into your build artifact.
-If you are authoring your application in TypeScript then this package will be **automatically** included.
-If your application is written in Javascript then you will need to install this package **manually** by adding it to `dependencies` in your project's **package. json**:
+You will also need to ensure that the `tslib` dependency gets pulled into your build artifact:

+- If you are authoring your application in TypeScript then this package will be **automatically** included so long as your **tsconfig.json** sets `"target": "ES5"`.
+- If your application is written in Javascript then you will need to install this package **manually** by adding it to `dependencies` in your project's **package. json**:

 ```sh
 $> npm install tslib
 ```

-> NOTE: Please consult `peerDependencies` in @simplewebauthn/browser's **package.json** for the specific package version to install.
 #### Webpack support

-If you are using `Webpack` to build your application, you must make sure that you have as `target` the `web` value which is the **default one** and nothing else will have to be done but if you have changed it, you will therefore have to indicate which files must be resolved as indicated [here](https://webpack.js.org/configuration/resolve/#resolvemainfields)

-The `ES5` version of this library is defined in the `browser` entry of the `package.json` which gives the following configuration to put in your `webpack.config` file:
+If your Webpack config's `"target"` is set to `"web"` ([the default value](https://webpack.js.org/configuration/target/)) then you're done - Webpack will pull in the ES5 build from the `"browser"` property in @simplewebauthn/browser's **package.json**.

+If you've set a different value for `"target"`, though, then you'll need to indicate additional files for WebPack to resolve via the [`"resolve.mainFields"`](https://webpack.js.org/configuration/resolve/#resolvemainfields) property in your Webpack config:

 ```js
 module.exports = {